-North of Chukotka where the Chukchi Sea meets the Arctic Ocean lies the nature reserve and World Heritage site, Wrangel Island, which has outstanding wildlife values.
-Sometimes referred to as a Polar Bear Maternity Ward, because of the high density of denning Polar Bears, it is one of those islands that never disappointments those who are keen on natural history or enthusiasts of Arctic history.
+North of Chukotka, where the Chukchi Sea meets the Arctic Ocean, lies nature reserve and World Heritage site Wrangel Island, which has outstanding wildlife values.
+Sometimes referred to as the world's Polar Bear Maternity Ward, because of the high density of denning Polar Bears, it is one of those islands that never disappoints those who are keen on natural and Arctic history.
 As the ice retreats each summer (further and faster than ever before) Polar Bears come ashore and we see good numbers of these, likewise walrus find refuge here each summer normally in large numbers.
 Birds like Snow Geese and Snowy Owls also breed here.
-And of course Wrangel Island is central to the story of the wreck of the Karluk and other Arctic exploration stories.
+And of course Wrangel Island is central to the story of the wreck of the Karluk and it features in other Arctic exploration stories.

-On this special Chukotka expedition we will meet the people; see and listen to their stories and learn of their love for and strong connection with the land and the sea.
+On this special Chukotka expedition we will meet the locals; see and listen to their stories and experience their love for and strong connection with the land and the sea.
 We will celebrate with them at their annual Regatta and Festival.
-We will explore the vast expansive tundra with its wild flowers and dwarf tree species and we will watch for brown bears, reindeer, Arctic Foxes, ground squirrels, if we are lucky we may also see a Wolverine.
-We will explore Wrangel Island with its Polar Bears, walrus and rich Arctic history and at sea we will keep a look out for whales.
+We will explore the vast expansive tundra with its wild flowers and dwarf tree species and we will watch for brown bears, reindeer, Arctic Foxes, ground squirrels and, if we are lucky, we may also see a Wolverine.
+We will explore Wrangel Island with its Polar Bears, walrus and rich Arctic history and at sea we will look out for whales.

 All expedition members will arrive in Anadyr, the administrative capital of Chukotka.
 Depending on your time of arrival you may have the opportunity to explore Anadyr before boarding the vessel.
 We will sail in the late afternoon for Egvekinot.

 Across Kresta Bay from Egvekinot is the small reindeer herding village of Konergino.
 Reindeer herding is still an important part of the indigenous people’s culture and economy, the practice has remained largely unchanged over the centuries and revolves around ‘brigades’ looking after large herds of reindeer out on the tundra.
-Today is an introduction to and an opportunity to understand this industry/practice.
+Today is an introduction to, and an opportunity to understand, this practice.

-The significant and intriguing archaeological site of ‘Whale Bone Alley’ on Yttygran Island dates to the 14th century, its origins and purpose have been the cause of much debate.
-Whalebones stretch along the beach in the form of a pathway for nearly half a kilometre and Gray Whales are frequently seen in the vicinity.
-This afternoon we intend to make a landing at the Gil’mimyl Hot Springs.
+The significant and intriguing archaeological site of ‘Whale Bone Alley’ on Yttygran Island dates to the 14th Century, its origins and purpose have been the cause of much debate.
+Whale bones stretch along the beach in the form of a pathway for nearly half a kilometre.
+Gray Whales are frequently seen in the vicinity and there may be a chance to go whale-watching by Zodiac.
+This afternoon we plan a landing at nearby Gil’mimyl Hot Springs.

-Sea conditions permitting, we plan to will land at Cape Dezhnev early this morning, the north-eastern most point of the Eurasian continent.
-This cape commemorates the accomplishment of the Cossack, Semyon Dezhnev, who was the first European to sail through this strait in 1648 (80 years before Bering did).
-A short distance south of the cape is the former Inuit settlement of Naukan, as the relocation was fairly recent there is a wealth of historic data and photographs that make a visit to this site even more poignant.
+Sea conditions permitting, we plan to land at Cape Dezhnev early this morning; this is the north-eastern most point of the Eurasian continent.
+The name commemorates the accomplishment of the Cossack Semyon Dezhnev who was the first European to sail through this strait in 1648 (80 years before Bering did).
+Nearby is the former Inuit village of Naukan, the inhabitants were relocated to nearby villages by the Soviet administration in 1958 but photographs and stories make the site come alive.

-Due to climate change in recent years Wrangel Island is becoming ice free earlier and earlier with huge ramifications for the wildlife (especially the Polar Bears) that rely on the ice.
-Weather conditions permitting there should still be some ice around the island where wildlife will be concentrated.
-There should also be opportunities to land and to explore the tundra to look for species which breed here.
-We have allowed three days on and around the island to take advantage of whatever conditions we encounter.
-We will be utilising the local knowledge of the Park Rangers to make multiple landings as well as spending some time ice cruising looking for Polar Bears.
+As we approach the island we will spend time searching the ice for Polar Bears, Ringed Seals and walrus.
+Should there be opportunities to land we will explore the tundra to look for species which breed here.
+We have allowed three days on and around the island to take advantage of whatever conditions we encounter and will be utilising the local knowledge of the Park Rangers to make multiple landings and Zodiac cruising the ice.

-This morning we will come to anchor at tiny Kolyuchin Island, at certain times of the year when the ice recedes large numbers of walrus haul out on the island.
-At the western end of the island is the remains of a Polar Research Station which was only abandoned in the 1990s.
-Nearby are some amazing bird cliffs, it is possible to get magnificent views (and photographs) of puffins and guillemots as they come and go from their nests.
-The only thing that will stop us from landing here are Polar Bears, if they are ashore we will Zodiac cruise the bird cliffs for equally good views of the birds.
+This morning we plan a landing and/or Zodiac cruise at Kolyuchin Island.
+When the ice recedes large numbers of walrus sometimes haul out on the island.
+At the western end of the island is the remains of a Polar Research Station and nearby are some amazing bird cliffs, where it is possible to get magnificent views (and photographs) of puffins and guillemots.
 This afternoon we will cruise to nearby Kolyuchin Inlet, a massive tidal estuary and ideal habitat for many bird species, it is early enough in the season for the majority of them to either be on nests or have young.
-It is an easy landing with lots of opportunity for hiking, exploring and photography.
+It is an easy landing with lots of opportunity for ‘birding’.